When to Submit a New Application

 EROs may originate the electronic submission from other than fixed locations without submitting an application for each such location.
 The ERO uses the EFIN assigned to a fixed location for electronic submission of returns originated from other than fixed locations.

 If all activities occurring at a location are other than origination of electronic submission of returns, an application is not required for the location.
 If tax returns are prepared or collected at a location, but forwarded to another location for origination of the electronic submission, an application is not required for the location where the tax returns are prepared or collected.

 Obtaining a Foreign EFIN

-Authorized IRS e-file Providers (Providers) may obtain an Electronic Filing Identification Number (EFIN) for use by a firm in "its business-related group" if the firm can not obtain an EFIN because its Principals and/or Responsible Officials are not U. S. citizens or aliens lawfully admitted for permanent residence as described in 8 U.S.C. §1101(a)(20).
+Providers may obtain an Electronic Filing Identification Number (EFIN) for use by a firm in "its business-related group" if the firm cannot obtain an EFIN because its Principals and/or Responsible Officials are not U. S. citizens or aliens lawfully admitted for permanent residence as described in 8 U.S.C. §1101(a)(20).
 The term "business-related group" applies to brother-sister firms, subsidiaries, franchises, affiliates, etc. "Business-related group" is broad to include any business relationship.
 The Provider may establish its own policies to determine the firms for which it will obtain an EFIN and how it monitors the use of the EFIN.

-The Provider must submit an IRS e-file application for each Foreign EFIN it wants to obtain.
-The Provider must include its address as the mailing address, but includes the physical address that is the other firm’s address.
+The Provider must submit an IRS e-file application for each foreign EFIN it wants to obtain.
+The Provider must include its address as the mailing address, but include the physical address of the firm for which it is obtaining the foreign EFIN.
 The IRS will issue EFINs to the Provider for each location from which the firm in its "business-related group" will originate the electronic submission of returns.
 The Provider is responsible for the EFINs and may delete the EFIN assigned to any firm location when it determines appropriate.

 - next -